-Example of benefits of ProviderOne and Individual ProviderOne:
+Example of benefits of ProviderOne:

 - When individuals receiving services through an HCBS waiver are authorized Extended State Plan services the system requires a denial from other coverage such as Medicare or insurance prior to allowing payment for individuals with coverage other than Medicaid.
-When a case resource manager authorizes extended state plan services the system utilizes the Medicaid benefit prior to accessing the waiver benefit.
+When a case manager authorizes extended state plan services the system utilizes the Medicaid benefit prior to accessing the waiver benefit.
 Automation of this provides increased assurance that other coverage is utilized prior to waiver. - Client and provider eligibility is checked at the authorization and at the claim.
 If a client does not have the correct financial eligibility or does not meet waiver criteria such as having an individualized assessment or is not ICF/IID eligible an authorization error will populate preventing payment prompting the case resource manager to either resolve the error or work with the client to help them meet eligibility criteria.
 If providers do not have the correct contract or correct credential, if required, for the authorized service an authorization error will populate and payment will not be made. - Claims are only made by date of service.
 Providers must report the amount of service provided each day.
-This has a variety of benefits one of which is ensuring that on days that an individual is hospitalized waiver funds will not be used to pay for community services. - Medical providers are now providing all information required for HIPAA compliant billing such as diagnosis codes. - Reporting capabilities are improved by use of national taxonomies and service codes whenever possible. - The system has a variety of edits which automate the enforcement of rules and policies.
-Examples of this include preventing duplicate payments and payments after the death of a client or provider.
+This has a variety of benefits one of which is ensuring that on days that an individual is hospitalized waiver funds will not be used to pay for community services. - Medical providers are now providing all information required for HIPAA compliant billing such as diagnosis codes.